The Water Management division of Humboldt County Public Works is responsible for:

 Humboldt County Public Works completed a bioengineering streambank stabilization project in 2008 along the right bank of the lower Mad River, with funding from USDA-Natural Resources Conservation Service, the Governor’s Office of Emergency Services, and adjacent landowners.

-Humboldt County Public Works is coordinating the local response to the Sustainable Groundwater Management Act which was signed by Governor Brown in September 2014.
+Humboldt County Public Works is coordinating the local response to the Sustainable Groundwater Management Act, which was signed by Governor Brown in September 2014.
 The legislation applies to groundwater basins designated as medium- or high-priority by the California Department of Water Resources.
-Humboldt County has one medium-priority basin (Eel River Valley) and no high-priority basins.
+In June 2014, DWR designated one medium-priority basin (Eel River Valley) and no high-priority basins in Humboldt County.
+In May 2018, DWR released draft basin prioritization results which identified Eel River Valley and Mad River Valley-Mad River Lowland as medium-priority basins.
+The public comment period ended on August 20, and the final prioritizations are expected to be released in November.